18F/content-guide/_pages/our-style/conscious-style.md

 Be as specific as possible.
 Depending on the situation, you may want to say something like "People who need healthcare" or "People who need to access government services online."

-Use _citizens_ for information related to U.S. citizenship, such as describing who is eligible to vote in federal elections.
+Use _citizens_ for information related to U.S. citizenship, for example, when describing who is eligible to vote in federal elections.

+Be careful with _Americans_ or _the American public_.
+These terms are [ambiguous](https://en.wikipedia.org/wiki/Names_for_United_States_citizens) and are often used as synonyms for _citizens_.
+In most cases, _the public_ is equally clear and more inclusive.
+That said, referring to Americans and America can be useful if you want to inspire readers or take a more patriotic tone.

 ## Gender